Gastroenterology Banner

 Persistent or regular abdominal discomfort or heartburn symptoms aren’t normal and can indicate a more serious condition.

 Some of these serious, long-term conditions might include celiac disease, diverticulitis, diverticulosis, gastroesophageal reflux disease (GERD), irritable bowel syndrome (IBS), or inflammatory bowel disease.
-A consultation with an ARC gastroenterologist can help to diagnose your symptoms and develop a treatment plan to improve your gut health.
+A consultation with an ARC gastroenterologist or APC can help to diagnose your symptoms and develop a treatment plan to improve your gut health.

 Gastroenterology care